-Having been around large & small organisations, training, mentoring & coaching for too many years to mention; I always had a wry smile to myself when anyone proudly announced themselves as an executive.
+I have been fortunate to worked in large & small organisations for too many years to mention.
+In those years, I always had a wry smile to myself when anyone proudly announced themselves as an executive.
 Sales executives seemed always to be the most self-satisfied in this aspect.
 Proudly announcing their elevated executive status at every opportunity.

 Needless to say, I don’t want to knock the wind out of anyone sails on the thorny subject of job titles.
 As I know how we cling to them dearly for one reason or another.
-The question is what do executives do and what is an executive?
+However, the question here is what do executives actually do and what is an exactly is an executive?

 Defining the Executive